Matheus-Rodrigues-Araujo/Pokedex-App/README.md

 - There are 1126 pokemons available;
 - Project not finished;
 - It will still receive some features in the future, but it can now be used normally;
+- I do not own the images, they were only used for this non-profit project;

 # Images